parrt/msds692/hw/pipeline.md

 2016-08-13,3.99003,4.3
 ```

 To parse that, we read the file and convert it to a list of lines and then we split each line on commas.
 That gives us a list of lists.
 Of course, the first line of the file is special; it is the header row.
-Let's get that first task out of the way then by completing the following code in `csv.py`:
+Let's get this first task out of the way then by completing the following code in `csv.py` (a library used by the other files):

 ```python
 import sys